MrunalThaware/open-ios/README.md

 		// initialization in your .m file
 		paymentLayer = [[CTSPaymentLayer alloc] init];

-Following are the specific taks related to each of the layer
+Following are the specific tasks related to each of the layer

 ######CTSAuthLayer
  * See if anyone is logged in
  * Creating & Linking the User
  * Signin the user for Prepaid level access
  * Reset User Password

  ######CTSProfileLayer
  * Save User Cards